-The Irish are coming off a very disappointing loss to Seton Hall, which brought to the foreground Notre Dame's chronic lack of two-game road trip that could have been a legitimate turning point for the program.
+The Irish are coming off a very disappointing loss to Seton Hall, which brought to the foreground Notre Dame's chronic lack of offensive options and tainted a two-game road trip that could have been a legitimate turning point for the program.

 "It's kind of frustrating at times," explained shooting guard Antoni Wyche.
-"We seem to have some of our worst games at the most inopportune times."
+"We seem to have some of our worst games at the most inopportune times.

-After knocking off then No. 20 West Virginia on a last-second jumper by sophomore Keith Friel, the Irish stranded senior Pat Garrity on Saturday, as the forward dropped in 37 of Notre Dame's 58 points in a losing
+After knocking off then No. 20 West Virginia on a last-second jumper by sophomore Keith Friel, the Irish stranded senior Pat Garrity on Saturday, as the forward dropped in 37 of Notre Dame's 58 points in a losing effort.